sftcd/openssl/esnistuff/building-curl-openssl-with-ech.md

 https://crypto.cloudflare.com/cdn-cgi/trace and https://tls-ech.dev so we seem
 to have the basic thing functioning now.

+We currently support the following new curl comand line arguments/options:

+- ``--ech``: tells client to attempt ECH if possible (opportunistic)
+- ``--ech-hard``: tells client to use ECH or fail if that's not possible
+- ``--ech-config``: supplies an ECHConfig from command line (otherwise DNS HTTPS RR for the target domain is accessed via DoH)
+- ``--ech-public``: over-rides the ``public_name`` from the ECHConfig with a name from the command line

 ### Supplying an ECHConfig on the command line

 You can also supply the ECHConfig on the command line which may mean a bit of